 Research has found that for certain roles, the remote work environment yields sufficient if not increased productivity, communication, accountability, and collaboration.
 A study conducted by McKinsey found that remote work potential is concentrated in a few sectors.
-Finance and insurance has the highest potential, with three-quarters of time spent on activities that can be done remotely without a loss of productivity.
+Finance and insurance have the highest potential, with three-quarters of time spent on activities that can be done remotely without a loss of productivity.
 Management, business services, and information technology have the next highest potential, all with more than half of employee time spent on activities that could effectively be done remotely.
 All of these industries employ IT and digital marketing professionals, opening up a floodgate of new employment opportunities in these areas.

 The ability to work remotely has opened up job opportunities to a broader and more diverse pool of talent.
 Employees are not limited by a geographic location or their ability to commute to a physical office.
 The remote workforce allows people from all locations and cultures to participate in technology regardless of their physical locations.
 Companies are now learning how to foster culture among employees of varying living conditions, focused on inclusion and team building from a virtual perspective.

-Trends in Entry-Level Tech Careers
+Entry-Level Tech Careers

 One positive outcome of the transition to remote working is the high demand for entry-level professionals to support a “work from home” team.
 Although entry-level is where you might start, most entry-level tech careers focus on growing an employee's skill set and developing those employees into advanced roles in a relatively short period of time..